banner

 Created At: May 15, 2025 1:14 (GMT+8)

-Since I bought the Mac Mini with a national subsidy discount during the May Day holiday, I've been tinkering with macOS and NAS systems.
-This period of experimentation has taken a lot of time, and I've encountered many pitfalls.
-During this time, I even re-flashed the machine's firmware while waiting for updates, which was a really good show.
-I hope next time I can have someone accompany me while re-flashing.
+Since buying the Mac Mini during the May Day holiday with a national subsidy discount, I've been tinkering with macOS and NAS systems.
+This period of experimentation has taken quite a bit of time, and I've encountered many pitfalls.
+During this time, while waiting for updates on the firmware, I even re-flashed the firmware for both versions one and two again.
+It’s really a very good show, and I hope someone can accompany me next time I re-flash.

-Back to the point, I bought the Mac Mini because various bloggers recommended it for use as a NAS.
+Back to the point, I bought the Mac Mini because I was influenced by various bloggers saying it could be used as a NAS.
 The popularity of fnOS was also high, and I happened to catch a significant national subsidy discount.
-After the discount, the 16+256 M4 Mac Mini only cost 2899, which led me to impulsively place an order in the middle of the night.
+After the discount, the 16+256 M4 Mac Mini only cost 2899, which made me impulsively place an order in the middle of the night.

-In the past few days, I've had a simple experience with the Mac Mini.
+In the past few days, I have also had a simple experience with the Mac Mini.
 Although I had tinkered with Hackintosh during college, this is my first time using a genuine Mac.
-In fact, installing CasaOS is quite simple; rather, it was the various applications on top that took some time, which is a laborious task.
+In fact, installing CasaOS itself is quite simple; rather, it took some time to tinker with the various applications on it, which is a laborious task.

 Here’s a simple showcase of the results:

-Next, I'll list the hardware and costs for this HomeLab setup, as well as the specific applications or services that were installed:
+Next, I will list the hardware and costs for this HomeLab setup, as well as the specific applications or services installed:

-- Haibeisi MacMini M4 Dock JD price: 834 yuan
+• Haibeisi MacMini M4 docking station JD price: 299 yuan

 - alexblue's MacMini M4